libsml/libsml/README.md

 //Using DenseVector
 //val w = Vector(new Array[Double](featureNum))

+//Using L-BFGS as optimizer
+val op = new LBFGS(w, conf, lr)
+//Using TRON as optimizer
+//Note:TRON doesn't support L1 regularization
-val op = new LBFGS(w, conf, lr) val logisticRegressionModel = new LogisticRegressionModel() for (r <- op) {
+//val op = new Tron(Vector(), new LiblinearParameter(), lr) val logisticRegressionModel = new LogisticRegressionModel() for (r <- op) {
     logisticRegressionModel.update(r.w)